lorenzotomada/NS_continuation/tutorial.md

 Here we also save a `PETScWrappers::SparseDirectMUMPS` object: while the choice to use a direct solver might seem counterintuitive when using parallelization and/or with systems with a large number of degrees of freedom, there a couple of reasons for this:
 - Iterative solvers, at least in this case, tend to perform extremely poorly on $F$, making the use of preconditioners too expensive from a computational point of view;
 - Since the Jacobian matrix is not updated at each step (more on that in the following), we need to solve various linear systems with the same matrix.
 Therefore it might make sense to compute its factorization once and then use it to solve multiple linear systems;
-- The number of DOFs considered in this script (at least in the 2D case) is still moderate, i.e. around 10.000/20.000 DOFs, making the advantage of iterative methods less evident.
+- The number of DoFs considered in this script (at least in the 2D case) is still moderate, i.e. around 10.000/20.000 DoFs, making the advantage of iterative methods less evident.
 ```cpp
     SolverControl tmp_solver_control; // used just to initialize F_solver
     mutable PETScWrappers::SparseDirectMUMPS F_solver;